Asian stock markets sink under global recession fears

 That “hawkish rhetoric” indicates “mounting pipeline risks of a global recession,” said Tan Boon Heng of Mizuho Bank in a report.

-The Shanghai Composite Index lost 1.3% to 3,127.78 despite China’s ruling Communist Party announcing Friday that it will try to reverse an economic slump by stimulating domestic consumption and the real estate market.
+The Shanghai Composite Index lost 1.4% to 3,122.63 despite the ruling Communist Party announcing Friday it will try to reverse China’s economic slump by stimulating domestic consumption and the real estate market.

 The Dow Jones Industrial Average dropped 0.8% to 32,920.46.
 The Nasdaq composite lost 1% to 10,705.41.